xShamir/Heartbleed/README.md

 Replace {number} with your command prefix & replace {name} with your command name.

 # To add a command (Client.py)
-Inside of the while loop, just below the incoming_message variable write the folling code
+Inside of the while loop, just below the incoming_message variable write the following code

 ```Python
 if incoming_message[0] == "{name}":